dottjt/plastic/chapters/08-birthday.md

 For the next 40 minutes we both sat there on the couch, making each other laugh.
 He drank soy under an alcoholic anthem of a make-believe sobriety, and I validated his self-worth with the equivalent cheer of a dying house cat.
 At the very least it was a worthy distraction from the banality of life; the friction of my own existence.

 "Oh, and don't think I'd get a little something for my favourite man!"
 I guess I was about to be raped.
 This is what rapists say before they rape someone, right?
--->

 ### Friend Cup Cake

+He places his hand into a brown leather satchel, now crumpled to a point of non-trivial athritis.
+Giddy with the laughter of a manic 12 year old.
+And with my expectations set firmly low, he takes out what appears to be an extensively mangled cupcake.

+"Tada!
+It even "

-He places his hand into his brown leather satchel, now crumpled to a point of non-trivial athritis.
-The grin on his face intensifies with the giddy laughter of a manic 12 year old and in its place, appears what seems to be an extensively mangled cupcake.
-Conveniently wrapped with a cling film so thin that the food dye had leeched into the plastic as if it were still fashionable to sniff lead paint.
-He hands me the cupcake with the motion of a wounded giant, as he describes in excruciating detail the amount of effort placed both into the purchasing and transport of my gift.
+The cling wrap surrounding the cupcake was so thin that the food dye had leeched into the plastic as if it were still fashionable to sniff lead paint.
+Flourished with pride, he hands over the cupcake with the poise of a wounded giant.
+Ready to describe in excruciating detail the amount of effort spent both into the purchasing and transport of my gift.
 I smile vainly.
-Upon closer examination I wasn't even quite sure if it were a cupcake at all.
-It was more like a poorly conceived thought, glazed in the Satanic oven of an offshore abattoir.
-Icing as hard as dried clay.
-Texture like camel's blood.
-Encased within the piffle centre of a soggy nightmare.
-My teeth turned to dust.
-My lungs did not feel safe.
+He only notices the smile.
+And upon closer examination, I wasn't even quite sure if the object currently being held in my hand was even a cupcake at all.
+Visually it described a poorly conceived thought.
+Glazed inside the Satanic womb of an offshore demon, with the resolve to announce the inedible within the confines of man's mouth.
+Icing as hard as dried clay; flush with the pigment of a poor man's toe.
+It was a soggy nightmare, encased within the piffle centre of a Wallmart clearance aisle.
+Begging to decompose.
+I decide to risk a bite in an act of dole sincerity.
+My teeth proceed to disperse into a mesh dust.
+Reconstitute me baby.
+Feed my sin.

 ### The Door Bell Rings

-Entertaining the idea of suicide for a second time today, my door bell rings again.
+And before I'm able to entertain the idea of culinary suicide for a second time, my door bell rings again.
+Confused by the melodic chime, I didn't quite know who it could be.
 Perhaps it was the police, coming to detain me for having poor taste in friends.
-Perhaps it was an angry neighbour, intent on pointing out my ethnicity to the disdain.
+An angry neighbour intent on pointing out my ethnicity to the disdain of the other diehard racists from within the building.
 I approach the door.
 It's Milo.

 "Hi."

 I didn't know how to respond.
-It was a sense of disbelief which had rapidly spiraled into an ungovernable anxiety, split amongst the disfigured emotions I'd only just come to forget.
-She reaches for my hand with the grace of a spider.
-It stings with empathy.
-The kind which shakes.
+As I stood there in a grave of my own silence, paralysed by a sense of disbelief which had now rapidly spiraled into an ungovernable anxiety.
+Split amongst the disconfigured emotions I'd been relaying for days, as a signal for psychological help.
+I wanted to run, but I didn't know how.
+Then her touch.
+I can feel her hand holding mine.
+Sharing our warmth together in the vast coldness of this world.
+She looks sad and afraid.
+What was happening to me?
+Had I just died?

 "I'm sorry for just showing up here out of the blue, but I couldn't stop thinking about you.
 And I knew it was your birthday today, so I got you this."
-She hands me over a decorated box.
-Inside was a birthday card, which read in beautiful fashion, "I'm sorry for being such a bitch.
+She hands over a decorated box, characterised by its stark purple bow.
+My favourite colour.
+Inside was a birthday card which read in rabble fashion, "I'm sorry for being such a bitch.
 Love Milo. xoxo."
-And above the text, attached delicately with a single strand of tape, was a sheet of acid with our names printed in cursive for the whole world to see.
+And above the text, attached delicately with a single strand of tape was a sheet of acid with our names printed in cursive for the whole world to see.

 "I thought we could take it together.
 Just you and me.
-Drugs and sex.
 Will you please be with me?"
 I stood there confused.
 Excited.
 Broken.
-My friend was concerned.
+My friend decides to interject.

-"What are you doing, ya fuckin' nipper?"
+"What are you doing, ya fuckin' nipper!?
+My pussy's getting wet thinking about you."
 I felt embarassed.

 "It's okay, I'll just be a second."
-I closed the apartment door to be outside with Milo.
-She continued to hold my hand.
-Her presence felt sincere.
-We looked each other in the eyes and although it was difficult to forget, for this one moment I was willing to turn back and let go.

-She leaned in for a kiss.

-I grab her.
-She grabs me.
-I interupt.

-"I really should get back inside," I say.
+I close the apartment door.
+We both stand outside.
+She leans in for a kiss.
+I accept it.
+We hold each other intensely.
+It was exactly what I always wanted, and yet it felt gross.
+Inhumane.
+Incestuous, almost.
+It's like I wanted her closer and closer to me, and yet no matter how close she ever was.
+It felt as if she were a million miles away inside my head, like staring at photograph from the past.
+We continued to look each other in the eyes, mesmerised by each other's presence.
+And although it was difficult to forget, I was more than happy to let go and feel again.

-"Would you like to meet my friend?"
-She pauses with a look of approval, happy to know that I didn't
+"Would you like to come inside?"
+She pauses with a look of approval, happy to know that she didn't have to walk home alone.
+Ideally we'd just head back to the couch and cuddle until the universe had disintegrated into a unequivocal mesh of sex and puppy love, but that clearly wasn't going to happen today.
+Not to mention, our original plan of heading out for dinner tonight, solely to celebrate my friend's drinking habit.
+I lead her into the living room.

-At first I wasn't quite sure how they were going to get along.
+-->

 ## Scene 2 END